Nashwaak Watershed Association | Forest Stewardship

-Mature Acadian forest provides a wide range of environmental services that far exceeds the value of timber resources alone.
-Some benefits of mature Acadian forest include:
+Mature Wabanaki forest provides a wide range of environmental services that far exceeds the value of timber resources alone.
+Some benefits of mature forest include protection of critical habitat, carbon storage and support of aquatic health and flood protection.

 Department of Natural Resources, New Brunswick.
 2013.
 Old Forest Community and Old-Forest Wildlife Habitat Definitions for New Brunswick; Noseworthy, J. 2018.
 New England–Acadian Forest Restoration: A Landowner’s Guide to Theory and Practice.
 Nature Conservancy of Canada; Loo, J. and N. Ives.
 2003.
 “The Acadian forest: Historical condition and human impacts.”
 The Forestry Chronicle.
 79: 462-474.